-Moshe Cohen works and creates in the world of the funny.
-For 35 years now, he has pursued excellence in the elusive art form called Clown, seeking to bring more lightness and laughter into the world through his actions, be it as a teacher, a performer or actor.
+Moshe Cohen creates, performs and teaches in the world of ‘the funny.’
+For 38+ years now, he has pursued excellence in the elusive art form called Clown, seeking to bring more lightness and laughter into the world through his actions, be it as a teacher, a performer or actor.

 Moshe discovered his funny as a street performing juggler on Rue Prince Arthur in 1983.
 He embraced the role of funnyman, or as they say in Quebec, amuseur publique.
 A pathway quickly opened leading to European Street Theater Festivals, Canadian Children’s Theater and Folk festivals, Theaters, Varieté, Circus … 35 years later, Moshe performs his one-man show Mr. YooWho’s Holiday on stages world wide for audiences small & tall of many cultures.
 In his 35 year performing journey, he has crossed the stages of all sizes.
 In festivals such as Anjos Do Picadeiro (Brazil), Winnipeg Children’s Theater Festival (CAN), Barcelona Olimpiada Cultural, or Les Accroches Coeurs (France), as well as theaters such as the Guanzhou Civic Theater (China), Teatro Jordi Isaacs (Cali, Co), Klein Komedie (Amsterdam) and the Noh Space in San Francisco.